cdelahousse/Radio-Tray-Documentation/output/output.markdown

 #Radiotray

-This document uses the following conventions:

-* "$> `command`" denotes a command line prompt and associated command.
-* Any `word` in a mono spaced font is a technical keyword.
-* References to source material are links within the document's body.

 ###Description

 Radio Tray is a simple internet radio player that lives in the system tray or Application Indicator.
 It saves a list of your favourite stations for easy access to wonderful music.
 Its aim is to be as simple as possible, staying out of the way and doing one thing really well.